thumbor/thumbor/docs/usage.rst

 -  AxB:CxD means manually crop the image at left-top point AxB and right-bottom point CxD;
--  fit-in means that the generated image should not be auto-cropped and otherwise just fit in an imaginary box specified by ExF;
+-  fit-in means that the generated image should not be auto-cropped and otherwise just fit in an imaginary box specified by ExF.
+If a full fit-in is specified, then the largest size is used for cropping (width instead of height, or the other way around).
+If adaptive fit-in is specified, it inverts requested width and height if it would get a better image definition;
 -  -Ex-F means resize the image to be ExF of width per height size.
 The minus signs mean flip horizontally and vertically;
 -  HALIGN is horizontal alignment of crop;